patchmeifyoucan/javascript-samples/excercises/basics/README.md

 </details>

 ## Task 3
-1. How many domains does the company "ZILLACON" use?
+1. How many email domains does the company "ZILLACON" use?
+Can you do it using one call chain only?
 2. Who were the first 3 users to be registered?
+List their full names, i.e. first name and last name in one single string.
 3. Whats the average balance of a database user?
 4. At an event, you met a pretty wealthy person who promised to help you starting your business. :beers:, :cocktail:, :tropical_drink: and :wine_glass: made you forget his name the day after, though.
 Maybe he did register too?